FORMENTERA - ES CALÓ - RESTAURANTE S’EUFABI

 The other peeve is that they learn how to make decent salads.
 It is usually an afterthought in this land of Jamón and Seafood.
 It is usually comprised of tomatoes and lettuce and corn and some onion and peppers.
 They have wonderful produce here and they can do better.

-With a flourish the paella arrives.
-I have ordered a double portion because they do not cater to one person with the dish.
+With a flourish, the paella arrives.
+I ordered a double portion because they do not cater to one person with the dish.
 My designated dining companion, Bernadette is a faultless vegan so we can not share.
 No worries because I can eat the rest for supper.

 My designated dining companion is enjoying her gazpacho which the waiter says was made with love, all fresh ingredients from the garden and all from scratch.
 Bernadette agrees after adding salt and pepper.
 She says she would add something green to top it off or breadcrumbs perhaps fried in oil and garlic.
 Her salad is the usual.

-As a surprise the staff came out with this flour less chocolate cake with walnuts for Bernadette's birthday that was one of the best i ever had and was still warm from the oven
+As a surprise, the staff came out with this flour-less chocolate cake with walnuts for Bernadette's birthday that were one of the best I ever had and was still warm from the oven

 I like S'eufabi a lot.
-The service is good, friendly in a low key Spanish way.
+The service is good, and friendly in a low-key Spanish way.
 I feel like I am invited to a friend's house.
-The paella is one of the best I have had on the island and I give them high marks for it being fresh with a great assortment of fish, seafood and meats.
+The paella is one of the best I have had on the island and I give them high marks for it being fresh with a great assortment of fish, seafood, and meats.
 A lot of places serve a dish of rice with some things in it and dare call it paella.

 As Keith Richards once said, "It ain't the rock that's bad it's the roll you got to get used to."